In this era of partisan divide, it's good to know that we can all agree on one thing.

 So whether you're cheering for the Chiefs or the Eagles on Super Bowl Sunday, let's come together with a wings recipe from neither of those places—a neutral land called Buffalo.

 Legend has it that Buffalo wings were born in 1964.

 As the story goes, a group of hungry friends arrived at Anchor Bar Restaurant in Buffalo, New York, but the kitchen was closed.
 The kind owner worked with what she had, grabbing chicken wings that were reserved for soup, tossing them in the deep fryer and then dousing them in a secret sauce.

 The "Buffalo wings" were a hit, and you know the rest.

-The point is, the Super Bowl is quickly approaching, and football-watching is more fun when you're eating wings.
+The point is, football-watching is more fun when you're eating wings.
 So, if you haven't already solidified your delivery playbook, here's the recipe for Anchor Bar's famous wings.

 Make them at home in whatever quantity you require, and recreate that magic from way back in '64, when wings were novel and the Super Bowl didn't yet exist.